 Court reporters frequently earn an associate's degree in court reporting, which includes real-time translation and transcription, machine shorthand, legal and medical terminology and computer-aided transcription, although for those with previous experience in the field, certificate training is an alternative.
 Some states require court reporters to earn a license, and the requirements can vary by state, although an exam is common.
 Court reporters can also earn voluntary certification, such as the Registered Professional Reporter, Registered Merit Reporter, Registered Diplomate Reporter and Certified Realtime Reporter credentials.

-The BLS predicted that court reporters would see a 2% increase in employment between 2014 and 2024.
+The BLS predicted that court reporters would see an increase faster than average in employment between 2018 and 2028.
 While job growth may be threatened by the increased use of digital audio recording technology, the BLS reported that the employment may receive a boost from new federal laws that require captioning of live events and proceedings for broadcast via the Internet and related media.
-In 2015, the BLS reported that the median salary for these professionals was $49,500.
+In 2018, the BLS reported that the mean salary for these professionals was $62,390.